Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

 Instead, examine the bird for injuries.
 If it's hurt, take it to a local veterinarian or call your local conservation department for the nearest wildlife rehabilitator.

-If you find an uninjured young bird, you will need to determine whether it is an orphaned bird.
+If you find an uninjured young bird, you will need to determine whether it is orphaned or not.

-Most baby birds found on the ground are just young fledglings that can't fly well.
+Most feathered birds found on the ground are just young fledglings that can't fly well.

-Many people don't realize that when healthy baby birds leave the nest, most cannot fly.
+Many people don't realize that when healthy young birds leave the nest, most cannot fly.
 Instead, they jump and glide to different tree branches.

 Sometimes they miss and end up on the ground.
 Therefore, you want to know if it's a fledgling or not.